 Staff also contributed toward the continued development of the Authority's Web site (www.icjia.state.il.us).
 (A Web Site Traffic report is presented in TABLE 2 attached to this memorandum.)
 We continue to expand the criminal justice data and information available on the site.
 We also continue to actively gather user satisfaction information and other feedback "on-line."
-Staff also continues to upload publications to the site and have perfected our on-line ordering forms and protocols.
-The site averages nearly 430 daily user sessions, and we now have 799 registered users of the Authority's email program that automatically alerts Web site visitors to new information added to the site.
+Staff also continues to upload publications to the site and have perfected our online ordering forms and protocols.
+The site averaged nearly 525 daily user sessions during the quarter, and we now have 921 registered users of the Authority's email program that automatically alerts Web site visitors to new information added to the site.

 Staff also continues to contribute to the ongoing development of the Authority's secure intranet site (www2.icjia.state.il.us).
-Institutional Review Board rules, forms and instructions were added to the site for staff access, in addition to criminal justice research news and information, other agency forms, and announcements.